eerik98/pose_detection/README.md

 ```
 2. In the launch file change the `venv_python_path` so that it points to the site packages of the created venv.
 3. Build your ROS2 workspace with `colcon build`
-4. Publish images to the topic defined in `params.yaml`
+4. Publish images to the topic defined in `params.yaml`. **This package doesn't launch the camera ros driver**
 5. Launch the node with `ros2 launch pose_detection launch.py`.
 6. Pose detections are visualized to the topic `/pose_detection/image` and the center of the largest bounding box to the topic `/pose_detection/bbox_centers`.